 It goes without saying that there is lots of partying on the Hornblower Yacht.
 The yacht has a total of five dance floors and we partied the night away on the lower deck.
 The music was a nice mix of everything and included something for everyone.
 I had to pinch myself to make sure I wasn’t dreaming — who has the chance to dance on a yacht while enjoying incredible views of New York?

-The early bird gets the worm: this Christmas Eve Cruise is one of the favorite events in town and therefore sells out quickly.
-You can find price and ticket information here as soon as the 2016 cruise is available for booking.
+The early bird catches the worm: this Christmas Eve Cruise is one of the favorite events in town and therefore sells out quickly.
+You can find price and ticket information here as soon as the 2018 cruise is available for booking.